snowflakedb/snowpark-python/README.md

 ```bash
 pip install snowflake-snowpark-python
 ```
-Optionally, you may want to install pandas as well to the same environment if you use pandas related features:
+Optionally, you need to install pandas in the same environment if you want to use pandas-related features:
 ```bash
 pip install snowflake-snowpark-python[pandas]
 ```